Difference Between Hindu and Islamic Architecture

 Temples are distinguished by their square outlines, grid ground layouts, and high towers.

-Sculptures of Gods, Worshippers, and animals, floral and geometric patterns, love scenarios, and mythological tales adorn the temple walls and pillars.
+Sculptures of Gods, Worshippers, animals, floral and geometric patterns, love scenarios, and mythological tales adorn the temple walls and pillars.

 Despite the development of various regional styles in Orissa, Kashmir, and Bengal, there are two pan-Indian styles: the Nagara style in the north and the Dravida style in the south.